wallarm/product-documentation/docs/4.6/fast/en/qsg/test-run.md

     ![FAST node internal logic][img-fast-node-internals]

-    >   #### Info:: Note on a test run in use
+    !!! info "Note on a test run in use"
-    >
-    >   In any given period of time, only one test run can be running on the FAST node.
+        In any given period of time, only one test run can be running on the FAST node.
 If you create another test run for the same node, the current test run execution is interrupted.

 ----------